Adamtheresponsible/CardGame/README.md

 I can now edit these repos on vscode on a Linux system on a virtual machine

 need to run this program to test it still..

+I'm just editing this for the commit because my website updates didn't count for whatever reason